 B.S.
 Suffolk University, 1997, Biology/Marine Science

-A.S./CSSP Northeastern University, 2001, Management Information Systems/Computer Systems Specialist Program
+A.S.
+Northeastern University, 2001, Management Information Systems

 Scott Cramer is a Senior Research Assistant II who began work with Dr. Darlene Ketten in 1996.
-His research interests include marine animal anatomy and physiology, biomedical imaging, data management, and forensic pathology.
+His research interests include biomedical imaging, marine animal anatomy and physiology, data management, and forensic pathology.